djeang/parent-chaining/readme.md

 ## Conclusion

-*Parent-Chaining* pattern is a solution to improve greatly code readability at a cost of very few extra coding / complexity.
+*Parent-Chaining* pattern is a solution to improve greatly code readability at a cost of very few extra coding/complexity.

 We can imagine XML handling solution based on this pattern to manipulate DOM in a cleaner way or generate better code than Jaxb does.